mpeter92/Azure-Automate-runbooks/README.md

 * Leave rest of settings as they are and click create.
 <br />

-## step 3 - save the managed identity ID
+## Step 3 - Save the managed identity ID
 Go to your newly created automation account and click
 * 1 Acount settings
 * 2 Identity